gMozer/CRUD_AcademiaFlexao/README.md

 # CRUD_AcademiaFlexao
-Academic work, creating a CRUD for going to gym in Python
+Academic work, creating a CRUD for administration of a gym in Python